flukejones/asusctl/MANUAL.md

 ### Profiles

 asusctl can support setting a power profile via platform_profile drivers.
-This requires [power-profiles-daemon](https://gitlab.freedesktop.org/hadess/power-profiles-daemon) v0.9.0 minimum.
-It also requires the kernel patch for platform_profile support to be applied form [here](https://lkml.org/lkml/2021/8/18/1022) - this patch is included in the "rog" kernels we build for fedora and arch, and will hit kernel 5.15 upstream.
+This requires [power-profiles-daemon](https://gitlab.freedesktop.org/hadess/power-profiles-daemon) v0.10.0 minimum.
+It also requires the kernel patch for platform_profile support to be applied form [here](https://lkml.org/lkml/2021/8/18/1022) - this patch is merged to 5.15 kernel upstream.

 A common use of asusctl is to bind the `fn+f5` (fan) key to `asusctl profile -n` to cycle through the 3 profiles:
 1. Balanced